donatienLeray/WortEx/README.md

 choose a language and difficulty and press play.

-You get a set of seven letters and have to type the letters on the screen to form words that exitst in that language.
+You get a set of seven letters and have to type the letters on the screen to form words of 3 letters minimum that exitst in that language.

 You can press `Esc` you reset your input.
 With `Backspace` you can delete one letter of you input.

+After the game ends you'll see a screen with all possible words that could've been formed.
+You can click on each word and it'll open the browser and lead to the word's definition.
+To see all the Scores ever made, you can visit the scoreboard from the Main-menu.
+There you can choose your score board depending on the difficulty.

 ### Add your own language!